Carolina Mangone Assistant Professor

 Ph.D., University of Toronto, 2012

-Before joining the Princeton faculty, Mangone was an Andrew W. Mellon post-doctoral fellow and lecturer in the Department of Art and Archaeology at Columbia University (2013–15).
-Her scholarship has been supported by the Social Sciences and Humanities Research Council of Canada, the Italian Ministry of Foreign Affairs, the Canadian Center for Architecture in Montreal, and the National Gallery of Art in Washington, where she held a Joseph F. McCrindle Curatorial Fellowship in the departments of sculpture and of prints and drawings.
+Before joining the Princeton faculty, Mangone was a Mellon Postdoctoral Fellow and Lecturer in the Department of Art and Archaeology at Columbia University.
+Her scholarship has been supported by the Social Sciences and Humanities Research Council of Canada, the Italian Ministry of Foreign Affairs, the Canadian Center for Architecture in Montreal, and the National Gallery of Art in Washington, where she held a Joseph F. McCrindle Graduate Curatorial Fellowship in the departments of sculpture and of prints and drawings.
+While at Princeton, Mangone has been the recipient of various awards, including the Mellon Fellowship for Assistant Professors in the School of Historical Studies at the IAS (Institute for Advanced Study, Princeton) from 2017-2018, and the Samuel H. Kress Senior Fellowship at CASVA (Center for Advanced Study in the Visual Arts, Washington, DC) from 2019-2020.

-Material Bernini, coedited with Evonne Levy (Ashgate, forthcoming 2016).
+Material Bernini, anthology co-edited with Evonne Levy (Routledge, 2016)

 Review of exhibition and catalogue, Bernini: Sculpting in Clay, ed.
 Ian Wardropper et al. (Yale University Press, 2012), in Sculpture Journal 22 (2013).